 Why are some houses always uncomfortable and freezing even when the heater is on?
 Human thermal comfort describes the state of mind that expresses satisfaction with the surrounding environment and refers to several conditions in which the majority of people feel comfortable.
 Thermal comfort is affected by a range of factors such as convection, conduction, radiation and evaporative heat loss, so even if a heater is on, cold air coming from the window will leave an uncomfortable sensation.

 More details about thermal comfort and why it is so important are coming soon.

 Thermal insulation is a fundamental factor to achieve thermal comfort for occupants.
-Insulation reduces undesirable heat loss or gain and can lower the energy demand of heating and cooling systems.
+Insulation reduces undesirable heat loss or gain and can lower the energy demand for heating and cooling systems.
 The ability of insulation is evaluated by its R-value.
 Nevertheless, an R-value does not consider the quality of the construction, the application of the insulation or local environmental factors for a building.
-The building codes specify requirements for every climate zone, but keep in mind these are bare minimums only and not best practice.
+The building codes specify requirements for every climate zone but keep in mind these are bare minimums only and not best practice.

 Is double glazing worth its money?
 The answer is YES, but ONLY if it is installed correctly without a cold bridge (thermal bridge).
 A window or a door is essentially a hole in the wall and responsible for most of the unwanted heat loss or gain.

 More details about windows and what makes windows energy efficient is coming soon.